evans-nyang/healthcare-facilities/mage/README.md

 1. [Mage Docs](https://docs.mage.ai/introduction/overview): a good place to understand Mage functionality or concepts.
 2. [Mage Slack](https://www.mage.ai/chat): a good place to ask questions or get help from the Mage team.
-3. [DTC Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_2_workflow_orchestration): a good place to get help from the community on course-specific inquireies.
-4. [Mage GitHub](https://github.com/mage-ai/mage-ai): a good place to open issues or feature requests.
+3. [Mage GitHub](https://github.com/mage-ai/mage-ai): a good place to open issues or feature requests.